 On top of this, there are also some important challenges that are specific to our sector.
 Within the telecommunications and media industry, there’s an expectation that responsible companies should understand and measure the impact of ‘content influence’ – the idea that creators and distributors of information and entertainment can also influence what and how people think.
 It’s a debate that as an active member of the Media CSR Forum, we are contributing to.

 Here at Virgin Media our focus is on a slightly different set of issues.
-We don’t make TV shows ourselves – we’re here to help you get the content you want, wherever you are – but we do recognise we can have a big impact on the development of a ‘digital society’.
+We don’t make TV shows ourselves – we’re here to help you get the content you want, wherever you are – but we do recognise that we can have a big impact on the development of a ‘digital society’.
 It’s true that in an increasingly digital world, there are challenges as well as opportunities.
 People can struggle to keep up with new ways of doing things, and knowing how best to keep yourself and your family safe and fully benefitting from everything online isn’t always easy.

-It’s this focus - on the impact of digital technology on people’s everyday lives, their communities and businesses – that’s at the heart of how we think about sustainability.
+It’s this focus - the impact of digital technology on people’s everyday lives, their communities and businesses – that’s at the heart of how we think about sustainability.
 This is something our stakeholders expect us to be thinking about and acting on, even if some of them – staff and customers included – don’t always call it ‘sustainability’.

 We know from the conversations we’ve already had that Britain overwhelmingly believes digital technology can have an exciting, positive impact on all of our lives.
 That’s the idea behind our vision for sustainability: digital that makes good things happen.
 It focuses on one big idea – combining our knowhow, talented staff and that brand magic to use digital technology to create positive change – for individuals, businesses and communities right across the country.